itp-dwd/2020-spring/weeks/03_front-end-applications.md

 * ↳ [JavaScript Frontend Guide](../guides/javascript-frontend-guide.md)
   * Review: JavaScript and the DOM
-  * Callbacks, Promises, and Async/Await
+  * Asynchronous Javascript: Callbacks, Promises, and Async/Await
   * Networking, AJAX, talking to APIs, and CORs
+  * Reactive UIs, Refactoring, and Structuring
   * The Web Platform

 ### DOM Manipulation